homemadearcade/zero/todo/features/classPropertiesUpgrade.md

 Try this with lighting
 ( more than 1 light on a class, you like 'add' it to the class, etc )

+Also remember I think this is just that you are adding the idea of STATE to an entity.
+An entity model becomes less representative of what instance we create.
+Basically EntityState checks the EntityModel to see what data should be used to create the EntityInstance - YES

 --
 SPAWNING